gszep/gpuweb/WGSL-2021-06-08-Minutes.md

 *   MM: Null bytes are valid but not null code points.
 *   KN: Pretty sure zero is a code point?
 *   MM: No.
-*   KN: So utf-8 has a non-zero alternative to allow zeros without null-term problems.
+*   KN: ~So utf-8 has a non-zero alternative to allow zeros without null-term problems.~ EDIT: This was wrong, only Modified UTF-8 has this.
 *   JG: USVStrings allow zero scalars, so we do accept that today at least.
 *   MM: Well, I think our grammar forbids zero chars.
 *   KN: Maybe not in comments though.